Maker culture: PPE production in response to COVID-19

-The Maker movement galvanized in response to the outbreak of the COVID-19 pandemic, with participants initially directing their skills toward designing Open Source ventilators.
+The maker movement galvanized in response to the outbreak of the COVID-19 pandemic, with participants initially directing their skills toward designing Open Source ventilators.
 They subsequently targeted production of personal protective equipment (PPE).
 Disruption of supply chains was a mounting problem, particularly in the early days of the pandemic, and compounded with the Shortages related to the COVID-19 pandemic in the medical sectors.
-The response was largely regional and spread across 86 countries on 6 continents, and coordinated their response, designs and shared insights with each other through intermediary organizations such as Tikkun Olam Makers, the Fab Fouhdation or Open Source Medical Supplies which included more than 70,000 people.
+The response was largely regional and spread across 86 countries on 6 continents, and coordinated their response, designs and shared insights with each other through intermediary organizations such as Tikkun Olam Makers, the Fab Foundation, and Open Source Medical Supplies, which included more than 70,000 people.

 National movements emerged in Germany, Brazil, Romania, France, Spain, India, and the United Kingdom.
 Said movements used distributed manufacturing methods; some cooperated with local government entities, local police and the national military to help locate supply shortages and manage distribution.

 Total production figures sides the maker community exceeded 48.3 million units produced, totaling a market value of about $271 million.
 The most-produced items included face shields (25 million), medical gowns (8 million) and face masks (6 million).
 The primary modes of production utilized were familiar tools like 3D printing, laser cutting or sewing machines, but multiple maker organizations scaled their production output by pooling funds to afford high-output methods like die cutting or injection molding.

 Criticisms

 The maker movement has at times been criticized for not fulfilling its goals of inclusivity and democratization.
-Evgeny Morozov's Making It in The New Yorker, challenging the movement's potential to actually disrupt or democratize innovation.
+Evgeny Morozov's article Making It in The New Yorker, challenges the movement's potential to actually disrupt or democratize innovation.
 Others criticize the maker movement as not even being a movement, and posit that fundamental hypocrisy extends to limit the scope and impact of every aspect of the "Movement."